s5k6/shelltalk/stefan/README.md

     argv[0] = ./arg        # no arguments are created

 Settings by `shopt` persist until changed again, or termination of the shell.
-Modify your `~/.bashrc` for the defaults you like.

   * In interactive shalls, I prefer to have `failglob` enabled by
     default: If the glob fails, I'd rather think about what to really pass to a program.
+Modify your `~/.bashrc` to taste.

   * In a shell script, it may very well be adequate to deviate from failing.
 It really **depends on the program invoked**.
 You can